muma378/Utils/audio/README.md

 The library is about to provide more common functions in the future:

 1. *voice segment*: split wav into snippets to make each of which contains an unbroken semantic voice;
-1. *extract*: extracts a segment with given begining and ending.
+1. *strip*: remove the begining and ending whose energy was below a threshold;

 Happy Writing!